porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 **Where and when to use the Squircle?**

 The squircle is an optical element, coming from the typography of the Porsche Next font.
-It should promote the recognition of Porsche and its corporate identity.
-So, the icon set will not look arbitrary and harmonize with the Porsche design.
+It should promote the recognition of Porsche and its corporate identity, so that the icon set will not look arbitrary and harmonize with the Porsche design.

 Well-known, natural round shapes, should not contain any of the squircle elements.
 If they do they will lose clarity and precision.
 The squircle-element hurts the recognizability of the learned icons.